eyherabh/secure_bash/README.md

 # Secure bash

-Notes and tips beyond those found in [[1]] to make bash scripts safer, more resilient, and more portable.
-The notes and tips are based on actual scripts written by developers with various levels of maturity for operating on a range of systems which diverse and potentially outdated versions of bash are out of their control.
+Notes and tips beyond those found in [[1]] to make bash scripts safer, more resilient, and more portable in the face of real-world production application having to perform in multiple possibly outdated systems.

 + [Associative arrays within functions cannot be made global](#associative-arrays-within-functions-cannot-be-made-global)